arnavgautam/TreeHacks2015/Demos/Demo-BuildingRealWorldCloudApps/Demo.md

 	````

-1. Scroll down to the **system.identityModel.services** section and update the **audienceUri** value with your custom Windows Azure Active Directory audience uri.
+1. Scroll down to the **system.identityModel.services** section and update the **audienceUri** value with your custom Microsoft Azure Active Directory audience uri.

 	````XML
 	<system.identityModel.services>